mukkuchagit/Python_Project/README.md

 ![figure 1](images/project_overview.jpg)
+####Fig.1.
+Workflow of RNAseq data analysis.
+The figure focuses on annotation part using BLAST.
+Red window highlights the area of the workflow covered by AR-SUB program.
+The ultimate output will be final annotation file for the assembled contigs.

 ##What does AR-SUB do :question:
 AR-SUB will align the assembled transcriptome fragments to the already annotated sequences available in NCBI database of various organisms.
 Usually, the gene annotation is done by running blast one at a time manually or doing it in Microsoft excel, which is also manual.
 So, it is hugely time consuming and error prone as well (as we do it manually). with AR-SUB, it will be just three easy steps to get annotation of all the sequenced transcriptome of any organism (Figure 2).

 ![figure 2](images/Workflow.jpg)
+####Figure 2: Workflow of gene annotation using BLAST.
+As indicated in the figure we need to run BLAST three times to get the complete annotation.

 ##Requirements and limitations